Netcracker/qubership-rabbitmq/README.md

 * Logs from all RabbitMQ service pods.

 Also, developer can take a look on [Troubleshooting guide](/docs/public/troubleshooting.md).

-#### APP-Deployer job typical errors

-##### Application does not exist in the CMDB

-The error like "ERROR: Application does not exist in the CMDB" means that the APP-Deployer doesn't have configuration related to the "service-name" from application manifest.

-**Solution**: check that the correct manifest is used.

-##### CUSTOM_RESOURCE timeout

-The error like "CUSTOM_RESOURCE timeout" means the service was deployed to the namespace, but the Custom Resource doesn't have SUCCESS status.
-Usually, it is related to the service state - it might be unhealthy or repeatedly crushing.

-**Solution**: there is no ready answer, need to go to namespace & check service state, operator logs to find a root cause and fix it.

-## CI/CD

-The main CI/CD pipeline is design to automize all basic developer routine start from code quality and finish with deploying to stand k8s cluster.

-1. `linter` - stage with jobs that run different linter to check code & documentation.
-2. `build` - stage with jobs that build docker images for RabbitMQ components using DP-Builder.
-3. `manifest` - stage with jobs that build manifest for current branch or release manifest using DP-Builder.
-4. `cloudDeploy` - optional stage with job which deploys the manifest to `ci-master`, `miniha`, `k8s1/2` clusters using APP-Deployer.
-5. `cloudDeployTests` - stage with job which deploys manifest with integration tests using APP-Deployer.
-6. `manifestValidation` - optional stage with jobs that validate manifest (check is it ready to be released) and check vulnerabilities.

 ## Evergreen strategy

 To keep the component up to date, the following activities should be performed regularly: